BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 Tasks to build the Provisioner

-The following list is indexed with 'c' codes, referencing the capabilities listed in the "Capabilities Required" section above. c0 is baseline infrastructure.
+The following list is indexed with 'p' codes, referencing the capabilities listed in the "Capabilities Required" section above.

+* p-0: Baseline infrastructure
-  * c0.0: spin up an the EC2 "instance 0", where the one-touch-urbit database lives: 1 day
+  * p-0.0: manually spin up an the EC2 "instance 0", where the one-touch-urbit database lives: 1 day
-  * c0.1: create an empty ruby app and nail down the database schema: 2 days
+  * p-0.1: create an empty ruby app and nail down the database schema: 2 days
-  * c0.2: explore and integrate AWS S3 Ruby API with the app: 3 days
-  * c0.3: get the "provisioner urbit" installed on "instance 0" : 2 days
+  * p-0.2: get the "provisioner urbit" installed on instance 0 : 2 days
+  * p-0.3: get the foundationDB installed on instances A, B, C ; clusters files distributed ; test from command line: 2 days

+* p-1: create a new customer
-  * c1.0: write "create a new customer" function (this does nothing but database manipulations), with unit tests: 1 day
+  * p-1.0: write "create a new customer" function (this does nothing but database manipulations), with unit tests: 1 day

+* p-2: create a new hosted instance of urbit
+  * p-2.0: explore and integrate AWS EC2 Ruby API with the app, creating v0.1: 3 days
-  * c2.0: write "spin up a new EC2 instance" function (database manipulations and also AWS S3 manipulations): 2 days
+  * p-2.1: write "spin up a new EC2 instance" function (database manipulations and also AWS S3 manipulations): 2 days

-  * c3.0: read up on how to have a galaxy issue a sun: 2 days
+  * p-2.2: read up on how to have a galaxy issue a sun: 2 days
-  * c3.1: write a handicapped version of "create a new sun" function (works on a fixed / specified instance).
-This does both database manipulations and urbit galaxy manipulations.
-10 days
-  * c3.2: XXX there are unknown unknowns here re key / credential handling
+  * p-2.3: "create a new hosted urbit" function - ticket issuance  (XXX unknown unknowns) - 1-5 days
+  * p-2.4: "create a new hosted urbit" function - ssh - 3 days
+  * p-2.5: "create a new hosted urbit" function - database manipulations: 1 day

+* p-3: shut down a hosted instance of urbit
+  * p-3.0: explore and integrate AWS S3 Ruby API with the app: 2 days
+  * p-3.1: write "tell an urbit to emit snapshot" feature (requires both Ruby and work to bin/urbit source code - I may ask for help on this) : 5-10 days
+  * p-3.2: write and test "copy snapshot to backup" feature: 2 days
+  * p-3.3: "shut down a new hosted urbit" function - ssh: 1 days
+  * p-3.4: "shut down a new hosted urbit" function - database manipulations: 0.5 day

+* p-4: adjust CPU level and storage level of a hosted urbit
-  * c4.0: create algorithm / write code for allocating urbits across instances (increasing an urbit's CPU may require that the urbit be moved from one instance in the pool to another): 2 days
+  * p-4.0: create algorithm / write code for allocating urbits across instances (increasing an urbit's CPU may require that the urbit be moved from one instance in the pool to another).
+Use 'nice' ? ': 2 days
-  * c4.1: write "tell sun to emit snapshot" feature (requires both Ruby and work to bin/urbit source code - I may ask for help on this) : 5-10 days
-  * c4.2: write "move snapshot from instance to instance" function - 1 day
+  * p-4.1: write and test "move snapshot from instance to instance" function - 1 day
+  * p-4.2: write "shut down an urbit" (database manipulations and command line work): 1 day
-  * c4.3: write "spin down an instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * p-4.3: write "shut down an EC2 instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * p-4.4: integrate snapshot / cp snapshot / shutdown / startup steps & test complete process: 2 days

+* p-5: move a hosted instance of an urbit from one datacenter to another
+  * p-5.0: add database table to represent multiple regions 0.5 days
+  * p-5.1: add keys / credentials to access multiple regions 1 days
+  * p-5.2: create AWS EC2 IP rules / credentials to access multiple regions (ill defined): 0.5 days
+  * p-5.3: test / debug: 1 day

+* p-6: consistency check
-  * c4.4: write "spin start an urbit" function: 1 day
+  * p-6.0: write code to use API to find all running instances: 1 day

-  * write handicapped version of "copy snapshot to backup" feature: 2 days
-  * write "adjust storage" feature: XXX need to design this first.
-AWS EC2 instances have compute and storage caps, but we intend to put multiple urbit on each.
-How do we measure storage space?
-We're going to use FoundationDB to store events...
+  * p-6.1: write code to compare running instances to db: 0.5 day
+  * p-6.2: write code to shut down any unneeded running instances: 0.5 day

 * Querier

+* q-0: infrastructure:
+  	   * install activeadmin, create views for customers, invoices, datacenters, EC2 instances, S3 buckets: 1 day
+	   * create concept of admins, integreate authentication library: 1 day
+* q-1: the number of customers: 0.5 d
+* q-2: the number of customers who are behind in their payments: 0.5 d
+* q-3: growth of customers over time: 0.5 d
+* q-4: list of invoices for current billing cycle: 0.5 d
+* q-5: growth of invoice total over time: 0.5 d
+* q-6: list of all data centers: 0.5 d
+* q-7: list of EC2 instances per data center: 0.5 d
+* q-8: list of urbit instances per EC2 instance: 0.5 d

 * Alerter